 Melody Erfani is a NYC-based theatre director specializing in creating, new works, and classical adaptations.
 Originally from Dallas, Texas, raised in an Iranian-American family within a diverse community, her fascination with other people’s cultures and customs was sparked from birth.
 She founded Lower East Side Shakespeare Co., a non-profit theatre company in 2014 and has been Artistic Director there for five years.
 She has a M.F.A in Directing from the Actors Studio Drama School and was a participant of 2013 Lincoln Center Director's Lab.
 She graduated with a B.F.A. in Theatre Arts during which she procured an internship with Shakespeare's Globe Theatre in London.
 Favorite credits: Bee (Creator and Director), Antigone, R+J (LES Shakespeare), 97 Orchard St. (Creator/Director), All an Act (The Edinburgh Fringe Festival), Dying City, Raised in Captivity (ASDS Repertory), Our Town, The Importance of Being Earnest (Stagedoor Manor, NY).

-Jefferson's Slaves (working title) is based on the true story of Joseph and Edith Fossett's life.
+The Fossett Family (working title) is based on the true story of Joseph and Edith Fossett's life.
 Following Thomas Jefferson's death in 1826, Joseph Fossett became a free man, one of five persons freed from slavery by the terms of Jefferson's will.
-However, his wife Edith and their 10 children were put up for sale with the rest of Jefferson's "belongings" to pay off his incredible debt.
-The play follows their amazing journey that displays their strength of will, the testament to family and daring rescues.
+However, his wife Edith and their 10 children were put up for sale with the rest of Jefferson's "belongings" to pay off his sizable debt.
+The play follows their journey that tests their strength of will, family bond, and what they will risk to reunite.

 Alisha Espinosa is an Afro-Boricua storyteller, who specializes in acting and playwriting, and an aerialist in training at The Muse Brooklyn.
 She recently participated in New York Shakespeare Exchange’s inaugural Diversity Cohort and her pieces have been produced by Step1 Theater Project (NYC).
 Recent Acting Credits include American Tales (Stage One), Hamlet (KY Shakespeare), Shakespeare: The Remix (Capital Rep), Much Ado About Nothing (KY Shakespeare).

-Prison Tongues is a feminist, contemporary adaptation of Much Ado About Nothing and Hamlet, which juxtaposes the plays themselves with contemporary characters in order to expose and reclaim the "minor" female characters, namely Hero and Ophelia.
-It circumvents traditional structure by weaving contemporary adaptations with a secondary story-line about how actresses in Shakespeare companies grapple with the baggage of these iconic characters while staying true to themselves and their womanhood.
+Prison Tongues is a feminist, contemporary adaptation of Shakespeare’s Much Ado About Nothing and Hamlet.
+Both plays are juxtaposed with contemporary characters in order to expose and reclaim the "minor" female characters, namely Hero and Ophelia.
+The play circumvents traditional structure by weaving contemporary adaptations with a secondary story-line about how actresses in Shakespeare companies grapple with the baggage of these iconic characters while staying true to themselves and their womanhood.

 Principal Collaborator: Nathaniel P. Claridad